danilyef/database_pandas/README.md

 - replace: Drop the table before inserting new values.
 - append: Insert new values to the existing table.

-4.index - Write DataFrame index as a column.
+4. index - Write DataFrame index as a column.

 ```python
 your_database.insert_sql(data_frame,'table_name',if_exists = 'replace')